GLOBAL MARKETS-Stocks, euro plunge on Greek default fears

 * Bank shares down in Europe on fears of Greece default

-* U.S. crude oil prices close at 12-month low (Updates to U.S. markets close)
+* U.S. crude oil prices close at 12-month low (Updates with oil closing prices)

 By Walter Brandimarte

-NEW YORK, Oct 3 World stocks fell to a two-year low and the euro tumbled to its weakest level against the yen in more than a decade on Monday as growing expectation of a Greek default increased fears of another global recession.
+NEW YORK, Oct 3 World stocks fell to a two-year low and the euro tumbled to its weakest level against the yen in more than a decade on Monday as growing fears of a Greek default unleashed anxiety about the impact on the global economy.

-An admission by Athens that it will miss its deficit target of 7.6 percent this year reignited worries about a Greek default.
+An admission by Athens that it will miss its deficit target of 7.6 percent this year reignited the fears over a Greek default.
 The price of U.S. crude oil tumbled 2 percent, while a bid for safety stoked demand for U.S. Treasury debt.

-Major U.S. stock indexes fell more than 2 percent, with financial shares hard hit on a new round of concerns over Greek debt, eclipsing an early boost from better-than-expected U.S. manufacturing data.
+The major U.S. stock indexes fell around 2 percent, with financial shares hard hit on a new round of fears over Greek debt, eclipsing an early boost from better-than-expected U.S. manufacturing data.
 For details, see [ID:nN1E7920NX]

 Bank shares were also battered in Europe as investors feared they may have to make further write-downs on Greek debt holdings.
 French-Belgian financial group Dexia (DEXI.BR) shares slumped 10 percent as its capital position looked increasingly stretched by its exposure to Greece.